-Trump breaks agreement with CBS News by releasing his own video of ’60 Minutes’ interview
+Trump breaks agreement with CBS News by releasing his own video of ‘60 Minutes’ interview

 In the clip posted by Trump, Stahl begins the interview by asking the president, “Are you ready for some tough questions?”
 Trump replies, “Just be fair. ..
 I’m looking for fairness.”
 Stahl says that Trump “is going to get fairness.”

-A CBS News spokesperson did not immediately respond when asked to comment on the president’s decision to unilaterally post video of the interview.

-Trump was combative with Stahl throughout the interviewing, saying at one point, “You’re so negative.
+Trump was combative with Stahl throughout the interview, saying at one point, “You’re so negative.
 You’re so negative.”
+When asked about his comments urging suburban women to vote for him, Trump called it a “misleading question.”

 When Stahl was skeptical about Trump’s claims about his administration’s accomplishments, he responds, “You’re really quite impossible to convince.”

-One particulary prickly exchange began with Stahl first asked Trump about calling Fauci and other health officials “idiots" before asking whether he thinks masks work.“Where did I call him an idiot?”
-Trump asked, then shrugged and added, “well, he’s been wrong.
+One particularly prickly exchange began when Stahl first asked Trump about calling National Institute of Allergy and Infectious Diseases director Anthony Fauci and other health officials “idiots" before asking whether he thinks masks work.
+“Where did I call him an idiot?”
+Trump asked, then shrugged and added, “Well, he’s been wrong.
 I like him but he’s been wrong a lot.”

+Stahl made clear at the beginning of the interview that she did not plan to fact-check the president’s words.
+“I’m not going to do that,” she said.
+“Well, you don’t have to fact-check me.”

+But, when Trump said that his campaign was “spied on,” Stahl replied: “There’s no real evidence of that. ...
+This is ’60 Minutes'.
+And we can’t put on things we can’t verify.”